 WHAT IS SACRIFICE?

-The devil wants everyone who has anything more than his basic needs to feel guilty.
-This presents a very puzzling problem to the Christian as he attempts to understand the relationship between sacrifice and prosperity.
+The devil wants everyone who has anything more than what meets his basic needs to feel guilty.
+This presents a very puzzling problem to Christians as they attempt to understand the relationship between sacrifice and prosperity.
 Prosperity must have a high priority among divine gifts.

 John: “Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth” (3 John 2).

-He may resent it.
-One lady, who was approached for financial assistance for church support, said, "If giving to the church means sacrificing all the things I have worked and saved for all my lifeor being shaken outthen I'll be shaken out."
+- He may resent it.
+One woman, who was approached for financial assistance for church support, said, “If giving to the church means sacrificing all the things I have worked and saved for all my life or being shaken out, then I'll be shaken out.”

 Likewise, his testing period would come to an end, for each person has been entrusted with material things, to determine their ability to manage eternal responsibilities.

-If sacrifice means the giving of things, then Abraham, Isaac, Joseph, Daniel, and many others did not make a covenant with God by sacrificefor they died very wealthy men.
+If sacrifice means the giving of things, then Abraham, Isaac, Joseph, Daniel, and many others did not make a covenant with God by sacrifice because they died very wealthy men.
 And still, they were accounted worthy of eternal life.

-Another concept of sacrifice is "trading."
-This means that a man could trade earthly things for heavenly.
-Many false religions are based on this trading, or buying theory.
+Another concept of sacrifice is “trading.”
+This means that a person could trade earthly things for heavenly.
+Many false religions are based on this trading or buying, theory.
 However, this concept has major problems.
 Consider these texts in relation to this topic:

-God certainly isn't going to accept things in trade which He owns in the first place.
-Hence the premise is wrong.
+God certainly isn’t going to accept things in a trade that He owns in the first place.
+Hence, the premise is wrong.

-It should be carefully noted in the text that the key word is not sacrifice, but covenant.
-Those will be gathered in that great day who have made a covenant with Godin this instance, by sacrifice.
-By sacrificing what?
+It should be carefully noted in the text that the keyword is not “sacrifice,” but “covenant.”
+Those will be gathered in that great day who have made a covenant with God—in this instance, by sacrifice.
+But by sacrificing what?